 Professional-grade underpinners join frame corners quickly, cleanly, and securely using V-nails.
 Unlike glue or clamps, which take time to set and can slip, an underpinner locks corners in place, giving you firm, gap-free joins with less effort.

-V-nailers are essential when working with hardwood moulding, like oak, maple, or walnut, that resist adhesives — or during busy stretches when cranking out dozens of frames daily.
-The result is stronger frames, faster turnaround, and fewer touch-ups.
+V-nailers are essential when working with hardwood mouldings, like oak, maple, or walnut, that resist adhesives — or during busy stretches when cranking out dozens of frames daily.
+The result is stronger frames, faster turnaround times, and fewer touch-ups.

 Where to get it:

-Frameware or United Mfrs Supplies offer a variety of underpinners, from entry-level tabletop models to pneumatic machines designed for high-volume use.
+Frameware and United Mfrs Supplies both offer a variety of underpinners, from entry-level tabletop models to pneumatic machines designed for high-volume use.

 4. Mounting Press or Heat Press

-Mounting artwork to a backing board doesn’t just make it look better — it protects it, too.
+A properly mounted piece looks better and lasts longer.
 Heat presses and dry mount systems lock everything in place with even pressure and heat, keeping bubbles, warping, and curling from wrecking the finish.

 Where to get it:

-Trusted suppliers like Drytac and Frame Destination offer vacuum and mechanical heat presses suitable for different shop sizes and workflows.
+Trusted suppliers like Artgrafix and United Mfrs Supplies offer vacuum and mechanical heat presses suitable for different shop sizes and workflows.

 5. Point Driver